-Thapter 7 Installing the NexPath TAPI 2.1 Service Provider
+Installing the NexPath TAPI 2.1 Service Provider

-NexPath provides a TAPI service provider for installation on WinNT4 and Windows 95/98 systems, as a general dialing interface to Windows programs written to the TAPI standard.
-Examples of compatible programs are the Microsoft Dialer, Outlook, ACT!, and Goldmine.
+NexPath provides a TAPI service provider for installation on WinNT4/2000 Workstation and Windows 95/98/ME systems, as a general dialing interface to Windows programs written to the TAPI standard.
+Examples of compatible programs are the Microsoft Dialer, Outlook, and some versions of ACT! and Goldmine.